 We have presented new data analyses and one physical scenario to gain insight into the origin of two observables of the dusty, polarized sky at intermediate and high Galactic latitudes: 1)~the statistical misalignment between atomic hydrogen~(\HI) filamentary structures and dust polarization angles and 2)~the $TB$~correlation detected in \Planck\ polarization data.
-Using a multi-wavelength analysis of \Planck\ data at 30, 217, and 353~GHz as well as starlight polarization measurements and \HI-based templates, we showed that both phenomena are stronger at large scale and in the northern Galactic hemisphere.
-The misalignment could be interpreted as a consequence of large-scale line-of-sight projection effects on the magnetic-field structure sampled by different ISM phases in the Solar neighborhood.
-In power spectra, this large angular scale effect could be inherited by small scales, which have been considered responsible for the both observables~\citep[e.g.,][]{Huffenberger2020, HerviasCampos2022, Clark2021, Cukierman2023, HerviasCampos2025}

-The key results of this work are: \begin{itemize} \item The misalignment angle in the 20\%~of the sky at high Galactic latitude is significant mainly on large angular scales~($\ell \leq 20$) and varies between the two Galactic hemispheres, with the northern hemisphere showing a larger and more coherent misalignment.
+Using a multiwavelength analysis of \Planck\ data at 30, 217, and 353~GHz as well as starlight polarization measurements and \HI-based templates, we showed that both phenomena are stronger at large scale and in the northern Galactic hemisphere.
+The misalignment could be interpreted as a consequence of large-scale line-of-sight projection effects on the magnetic-field structure sampled by different ISM phases in the solar neighborhood.
+In power spectra, this large angular scale effect could be inherited by small scales, which have been considered responsible for both observables~\citep[e.g.,][]{Huffenberger2020, HerviasCampos2022, Clark2021, Cukierman2023, HerviasCampos2025}.
+The key results of this work are the following: \begin{itemize} \item The misalignment angle in the 20\%~of the sky at high Galactic latitude is significant mainly on large angular scales~($\ell \leq 20$) and varies between the two Galactic hemispheres, with the northern hemisphere showing a larger and more coherent misalignment.
 This result holds true at all \Planck\ frequencies considered in this work, being stronger at lower frequencies in the synchrotron domain.

-\item We showed that the misalignment is unlikely to be related to dust emissivity variations and can be reproduced with a two-layer geometrical toy model where the large-scale regular magnetic field in the Solar neighborhood is distorted by the Local Bubble~(LB).
+\item We showed that the misalignment is unlikely to be related to dust emissivity variations and can be reproduced with a two-layer geometrical toy model where the large-scale regular magnetic field in the solar neighborhood is distorted by the LB.
 The LB induces a relative tilt between CNM- and WNM-traced magnetic fields, which in projection produces the misalignment and, possibly, the $TB$~correlation.
 The observed distance dependence of the misalignment, traced with starlight polarization measurements, supports this interpretation for the misalignment.

 \item As a consequence of the proposed scenario, \HI~filamentary structures can be considered statistically aligned with magnetic fields in the diffuse ISM, in agreement with hydro-magnetic turbulence, although some caution is needed.
 The projected scatter around the mean remains significant, on the order of a few tens of degrees.
 Future work will be necessary to clarify the physical origin of this scatter.